loseys/BlackMamba/README.md

 2º sudo python3.8 script.py

-**IMPORTANT**: The Python file not have persistence, if you want to do a persistence you'll need to made by yourself.
+**IMPORTANT**: The script of client not have persistence, if you want to do a persistence you'll need to made by yourself.
+Another important point is that the client script maybe delay some seconds or few minutes for connect/reconnect.

 # Release status